This article was updated on 2/8/2021

-As we approach the end of 2020, companies are scrambling to figure out what the workplace will look like in the upcoming year.
-HR teams, in particular, are being faced with a lot of questions about the future of work.
+As we continue to adjust to all the changes from 2020, companies are figuring out what the workplace will look like in the upcoming year.
+In particular, HR teams are being faced with a lot of questions about the future of work.

 But the truth is that nobody has all the answers right now because we’re all operating partially blind.
 But we at Culture Amp have a little insight, and we’ll use this post to identify the issues that HR should pay close attention to in the following months.
-We’ll also explain how to use the power of employee feedback to start collecting information that will help you make decisions for 2021 and help you answer the question of how to prepare for the future of work.
+We’ll also explain how to use the power of employee feedback to start collecting information that will help you make decisions for the year and help you answer how to prepare for the future of work.

 Top considerations for the future of work